Location: East Haddam, Connecticut

 2 openings available.

 Do you think there is more to education than the same old same old?
-Do you dream of designing and teaching your own courses?
 Do you want to be part of a team that transforms students' lives inside and outside the classroom?
-If you answered YES to these questions, you might be one of the few creative and dynamic teachers for whom we are looking.
+If you answered YES to these questions, you might be one of the few creative and dynamic interns for whom we are looking.

-As a place where everybody knows your name and where each person is genuinely accepted for who they are, Franklin Academy seeks an energetic and innovative teacher in science.
+As a place where everybody knows your name and where each person is genuinely accepted for who they are, Franklin Academy seeks an energetic and innovative interns.
 We are a friendly and welcoming community.
 We celebrate differences and work hard to enhance student performance, influence behavior, and build self-esteem.
 Our curriculum is competency-focused and product-based, utilizing a teaching methodology incorporating hands-on, real-life applications.

 We support thinking outside the box and focusing on ingenuity and innovation.
 We believe in making space to follow our passions and being patient with the process, even when it is messy or complex.
 We are building practical, real-world skills and seeing the potential in each person.
 We believe meeting students where they are is essential instead of making them fit into a preconceived paradigm.
 The bottom line is that we want our teachers to have fun, enjoy their collaboration with peers, and, most importantly, be proud of helping our students succeed inside the classroom and in life!